tvlgiao/bc-caril-docs/README.md

-# bc-sarahmarket-docs
+# bc-caril-docs
-Documentation for the BigCommerce Theme SarahMarket by tvlgiao
+Documentation for the BigCommerce Theme Caril by tvlgiao